tud-zih-energy/FIRESTARTER/examples/ScoreP_Tracing/README.md

 ## Automatic build

 This folder contains a CMake file that builds FIRESTARTER with ScoreP instrumentation.
-Run the normal CMake commands will create an instrumented FIRESTARTER build. `./FIRESTARTER/src/FIRESTARTER-build/src/FIRESTARTER`.
+Running the normal CMake commands will create an instrumented FIRESTARTER build. `./FIRESTARTER/src/FIRESTARTER-build/src/FIRESTARTER`.

 ## Running FIRESTARTER with ScoreP instrumentation